Troy Parrott’s Millwall debut curtailed by injury

 Troy Parrott was forced off at half-time after picking up an injury against Burnley.
 Photograph: Ben Stansall/Getty

-Millwall manager Gary Rowett is hopeful Tottenham loanee Troy Parrott will learn from a frustrating debut and not be sidelined for long after he sustained another injury.
+Millwall manager Gary Rowett is hopeful Tottenham loanee Troy Parrott will learn from a frustrating debut and not be sidelined for long after he sustained another injury, which will make him a doubt for Ireland’s international fixtures next month .

 The 18-year-old made his first appearance for the Lions since he moved to the Den on August 1st in Wednesday’s 2-0 loss at home to Burnley in the Carabao Cup.

-Parrott picked up a quad injury soon after he joined on a season-long loan and has missed four games so far.
+Parrott, whose sole Republic of Ireland cap to date came in a friendly win over New Zealand last November, picked up a quad injury soon after he joined Millwall on a season-long loan and has missed four games so far.

 He returned to fitness for the midweek clash with the Premier League club, but struggled to make his mark and had to be withdrawn at half-time.